jjaranda13/8BP/README.md

  - "Mutant montoya" in honor of the classic "mutant monty") developed entirely in basic using the library.
 With this game you can learn modifying it.
  - "Anunnaki": an arcade game made in BASIC . it uses "massive logic" technique programmed in BASIC
  - "nibiru": an arcade game with horizontal scroll, macrosequences, sprite routing, overwrite and massive logics
+ - "mini-pong": a simple , short game, easy to understand for beginners
+ - "mini-invaders": a simple , short game, easy to understand for beginners

 - DemoExamples: Here i will upload small demos with didactic examples made 8BP